Same-Day Wildlife Removal — New York

 For skunks: move slowly, avoid sudden movements or loud noises

-When you call Wildlife NY with an emergency, here's what happens:
+When you call Wildlife NY with an urgent wildlife situation, here's what happens:

 Immediate Phone Assessment